timonback/zephykus/README.md

 ![README_demo.png](README_demo.png)

-Entrypoint is the *Kubernetes Ingress* node.
+Entrypoint is the *Kubernetes CNI Ingress* node.
 Two ingress rules are defined (`zephykus` and `nginx`) that redirect traffic to the corresponding services.
 Based on the kubernetes label selectors, two pods each do match the service description and will receive the traffic.

-Hovering over each entity reveals additional information like ingress annotations, port configuration and service types.
+By clicking on each entity additional information like ingress annotations, port configuration and service types are revealed on the left hand side info box.

+Color legend:

+- Dark border: Search matches
+- Orange: Selected item
+- Green:
+  - Light: Upstream resources
+  - Dark: Downstream resources
+- Red: Publicly exposes services (LoadBalancer, NodePort)

 ## Usage